Governors

 Sue Jones

-Sue is Executive Principal of Charles Read and King Edward VI academies.
+Sue is Executive Principal of Charles Read and Lodge Park Academies.
 She joined the trust in January 2019.She has been teaching for over 32 years, with music as her specialism.
-She has been in senior leadership for 15 years.
+She has been in senior leadership for 20 years.
 She is passionate about educating the whole child and offering opportunities for all to discover what they enjoy and what they are good at.
-Sue plays the flute and enjoys keeping fit and county walks.
+Sue plays the flute and enjoys keeping fit and country walks.

 -